buildingblocs/2020/pre-event/workshop/index.md

 <summary><strong>Introduction to Python🐍 (Completed)</strong></summary><br>

-By the end of the workshop, participants would learn -the basics of python
+By the end of the workshop, participants would learn

+- the basics of python
--If statements, lists, loops
+- If statements, lists, loops
--create some simple programmes (e.g. mark to grade converter/calculator)
+- create some simple programmes (e.g. mark to grade converter/calculator)

 <br><br><strong>Prerequisites:</strong> Nothing much other than a desire to learn!<br><br>